ujjwalkar0/ujjwal/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Hi, myself Ujjwal Kar, 2nd year of B.Tech in Engineering from Bengal Institute of Technology, Kolkata.
-I have worked on various technology and now I am Interested in Artifical Inteligence.
+bio: Hi, myself Ujjwal Kar, 3rd year of B.Tech in Engineering from Bengal Institute of Technology, Kolkata.
+My skills include Django, Linux and IoT.
 I pass my free time with writing or reading technical blogs, competitve programming or watching movies.
 I love to do small experiments or develop something new by coding.

 interests:
+- Web Development
+- Linux
-- Algorithm
+- IoT
 - Artificial Intelligence & Machine Learning

 education: